Viktor-Stojkov/TextCalculator.WebApi-Application/README.md

 There are two ways to run the application:

-1. With run from Visual Studio<br>
+1. With run from Visual Studio
 	1.1.
-To run the Web application
+To run the Web application<br>
 	   - Open Visual studio
 	   - Open the solution with visual studio
 	   - Set TextCalculator project as startup project